cine-file/rate/README.md

 5. Confirm `CONFIG.GAS_URL` in `assets/js/config.js` points to the active `/exec` deployment URL.
 It is normal for the URL to be public; access control lives in Apps Script sessions and Script Properties.

 Run `setupActiveSheetTabs()` only when tabs are missing, a summary needs rebuilding, or the Recent Activity index needs backfilling.
 It is not required for a normal frontend-only deployment.

+Restaurant search areas are saved locally per signed-in user and are only sent with Restaurant Rate, Wishlist, or Recommendation searches.
+Repeated Restaurant searches are cached briefly, and autocomplete results intentionally omit downloaded photo data to keep lookups responsive.

 ## Security Notes